bitmark-inc/docs/learning-bitmark/working-with-bitmarks/payment-for-bitmark-cli.md

 <br>

 * Sync the wallet with the coins

+    > The syncing is to scan the blockchain from the block that was highest at the time it was last used to the current block height to see if any transactions matching any addresses in the wallet were sent.

     ```shell
         # bitcoin